Saturday 29th May 2021 to

 Sat 29 and Sun 30 May

 As part of Estuary 2021, Bow Arts and Peabody have commissioned a series of new projects and artworks from artists working in the Lakeside Centre studios.
 Responding to Estuary 2021 festival themes of climate, imperial legacy and rebellion, the works by Calum F Kerr, Chloe Cooper, Cieron C-That, Dom Snow, Marcus Orlandi, Nathalie Coste and Thamesmead Texas will be situated on and around the iconic building in Thamesmead’s wild landscape, so that they can be enjoyed outside in line with Covid guidelines.
-There will also be a film giving a glimpse into the newly opened Lakeside Centre by TT Films.
+There will also be a film giving a glimpse into the newly opened Lakeside Centre by A Scully & Scully Production.

 Working with Bow Arts, local artists and other local cultural organisations, Thamesmead is growing as a place for cultural production and innovation within the Thames Estuary Production corridor, and supported by a long term cultural strategy led by Peabody.

 The Lakeside Centre, with its iconic Brutalist architecture from the late 60s is a Thamesmead landmark with stunning views of Southmere Lake and the area’s famous skyline.

 Having previously operated as a bar, restaurant, nightclub and community centre, as well as the filming location for Misfits and Clockwork Orange, the venue holds an important place in the area’s history.
 Through a partnership between Peabody and Bow Arts with support from the Mayor of London’s Regeneration Fund (LEAP), the Lakeside Centre has been transformed into a new creative hub for Thamesmead, with over 35 artists working and living in the area.